Terrier: Appearance

 Terriers range greatly in appearance from very small, light bodied, smooth coated dogs such as the English Toy Terrier (Black and Tan), which weighs as little as 6 lb, to the very large rough-coated Airedale Terriers, which can be up to 56 lb or more.
 As of 2004, the United Kennel Club recognized a new hairless breed of terrier derived from the Rat Terrier called the American Hairless Terrier.

 Kennel club classification

 When competing in conformation shows, most kennel clubs including the Fédération Cynologique Internationale group pedigree terrier breeds together in their own terrier group.
+The Fédération Cynologique Internationale grouped Terriers in Group 3.